-The Conservation and Environmental Science (CES) major requires a minimum of 54 credits, 29 of which are advanced-level.
-All students in the major must fulfill the required 36 credits (25 lower-level core credits, and 11 advanced-level credits) and an additional 18 advanced-level credits from among the approved CES upper-level electives.
+The Conservation and Environmental Science program requires a minimum of 54 credits, 29 of which are advanced-level.
+All students in the CES major must fulfill the required 36 credits (25 lower-level core credits, and 11 advanced-level credits) and an additional 18 advancedlevel credits from among the approved CES upper-level electives.